 This research was funded by the French National Research Agency (ANR) under the project TERRACORR (ANR-20-CE49-0003).
+We thank Paula Koelemeijer, the editor, and two anonymous reviewers for their insightful comments that greatly improved this manuscript.

-The authors would like to thank Mickael Accensi who produced the WW3 outputs and teaches how to run WAVE-WATCHIII every year in a summer school in Brest, France.
+The authors would like to thank Mickael Accensi who produced the WW3 outputs and teaches how to run WAVEWATCHIII every year in a summer school in Brest, France.
 We are grateful for the help Laura Ermert provided to link noisi to WMSAN.
 We also would like to thank all the people who gave feedback during the development of this package: Lalit Arya, Reza D. D. Esfahani, Rémy Monville, Clément Robert, Adrien Soudais, and Yixiao Sheng.

-307 We also thank all technical staff and institutions for allowing seismic and oceanic data to be distributed globally.
+We also thank all technical staff and institutions for allowing seismic and oceanic data to be distributed globally.